0xh3xa/algorithms/README.md

 * How duplicate/shrinking array?

-    - Resize When reach 100% full the array resize(arr.length*2)
+    - Resize When reach 100% full the array resize(arr.length * 2)
-    - Shrink when reach one quarter full to the half resize(arr.length/2)
+    - Shrink when reach one quarter full to the half resize(arr.length / 2)

 * Stack applications